Alexandrite: The Rare Colour-Changing Gemstone

 The phrase that captures the magic of alexandrite

-This phenomenon is explained by the presence of trace amounts of chrome within the chrysoberyl's crystal structure.
-Chrome selectively absorbs certain wavelengths of light: daylight, rich in blue and green wavelengths, brings out the green hues, while incandescent light, richer in red wavelengths, reveals the stone's purple tones.
+This phenomenon is explained by the presence of trace amounts of chromium in the crystal structure of chrysoberyl.
+Chromium selectively absorbs certain wavelengths of light: daylight, rich in blue and green wavelengths, brings out the green hues, while incandescent light, richer in red wavelengths, reveals the stone's purple tones.

-The stone's colours — green and red — matched the imperial Russian colours, immediately conferring upon it the status of a national gem.
+The stone's colours — green and red — corresponded to the Russian imperial colours, immediately conferring upon it the status of a national gemstone.
 The Russian Ural deposits produced some of the finest alexandrites ever discovered, with a particularly pronounced colour change.

-Those mines are today virtually exhausted, making period Russian alexandrites exceptionally rare and sought after by collectors.
-Over the decades, further deposits have been discovered around the world, each yielding stones with their own distinct character.
+These mines are today virtually exhausted, making period Russian alexandrites exceptionally rare and sought after by collectors.
+Over the decades, further deposits have been discovered around the world, each yielding stones with distinct characteristics.

-Each provenance produces alexandrites with distinct characteristics, and the geography of a stone considerably influences its value on the market.
+Each source produces alexandrites with distinct characteristics, and a stone's geographical origin considerably influences its value on the market.

 🇷🇺